babynus/projeqtor/branches/V8.3/projeqtor/docs/user/Glossary.rst

    Key Performance Indicator (KPI)

       Indispensable to the project manager, an indicator makes it possible to evaluate a situation and to make an adapted decision.
-      Key performance indicators (or Key Performance Indicators) measure the performance of your projects.
+      Key performance indicators measure the performance of your projects.
       You choose them together with your team.
 They must be simple, reliable, easily understandable by all and relevant

       If the indicator is green, all is well, you will need to continue the actions in progress to maintain this good result.